ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/native-support/build-a-native-executable.md

 ## GraalVM

-Building a Ballerina native executable requires the [GraalVM](https://www.graalvm.org) [native-image](https://www.graalvm.org/22.3/reference-manual/native-image/) compiler.
+Building a Ballerina GraalVM native executable requires the [GraalVM](https://www.graalvm.org) [native-image](https://www.graalvm.org/22.3/reference-manual/native-image/) compiler.
 GraalVM is a high-performance, cloud-native, and polyglot JDK designed to accelerate the execution of applications.
 There are three different distributions of GraalVM: Oracle GraalVM Community Edition (CE), Oracle GraalVM Enterprise Edition (EE), and Mandrel.
-You can install any to use the Ballerina native functionality.
+You can install any to use the Ballerina GraalVM native functionality.

 - GraalVM CE is the free version of GraalVM, which is distributed under GPLv2+CE.
 - GraaLVM EE is the paid version of GraalVM, which comes with a few additional features such as options for GC, debugging, and other optimizations.